seantwie03/sluug_stllug_site/README.md

 #### Adding a New Presenter

-To add a new presenter, copy `/src/content/presenters/_new-presenter.txt` to `/src/content/presenters/presenter-name.mdx`.
-The name of the file doesn't matter too much, but it is recommended to stick to something like: `firstName-lastName.mdx`.
-Modify the frontmatter. **Ensure the `presenterName` exactly matches the `presenterName` field of the meeting!** Lastly, add the Presenter's Bio below the first-level markdown heading.
+To add a new presenter, copy `/src/content/presenters/_new-presenter.txt` to `/src/content/presenters/firstName-lastName.mdx`.
+The name of the file doesn't matter too much, but it is recommended to stick to something like:
+`firstName-lastName.mdx`.
+Modify the frontmatter.
+Lastly, add the Presenter's Bio below the first-level Markdown heading.

 ### Link Presenters to Meetings

 On the meeting page, the presenter's name is a hyperlink to that presenter's page.
 Like-wise, on the presenter's page is a list of all the meetings that person presented at.
+In order for these links between the
+`preseneterCollection` and
-In order for these links between the `preseneterCollection` and `meetingCollection` to work, the `presenterName` field must match exactly on the `presenterNames` field in the meeting JSON and the `presenterName` in the fontmatter of the presenter's MDX file.
+`meetingCollection` to work, the
+`presenterName` field in the presenter's Markdown frontmatter must match exactly one of the items in the `presenterNames` array in the meeting JSON.

 ## Search Using Pagefind